Gâteau et cuisine Rachida

 How to make a flawless white mirror glaze?

-We can simply do without it while waiting for more clarity on the matter.
-The glaze will still be shiny, but less white.
-It will depend on the chocolate used.
+You can simply choose to leave it out while waiting for clearer information.
+The glaze will still be shiny, but slightly less white.
+The final color will also depend on the white chocolate you use.

-I recommend using Valrhona’s Ivoire or Opalys chocolate, or Cacao Barry’s Zéphyr.
+I recommend using Ivoire or Opalys white chocolate from Valrhona, or Zéphyr white chocolate from Cacao Barry.

-This white glaze should be poured over entremets with light-colored mousse bases, like this vanilla mousse log, for good coverage.
+This white mirror glaze should be poured over mousse cakes made with light colored mousses, such as this vanilla mousse yule log, to achieve a clean and even coverage.

 White Chocolate Mirror Glaze